melbehiry/Steller/README.md

 ## Contributing
-Steller is a barebones app right now and there are many improvements to make. a lot of stuff to be done, feel free to contribute 🤩
+Steller is a barebones app right now and there are many improvements to make. a lot of stuff to be done, feel free to contribute 🤩 just create your own Api Key [here](https://unsplash.com/developers) and add it into [NetworkConstants.kt] file. 😉

 ## Find this repository useful? :heart: